 Past commissions reviewed the current 2010 Commission Handbook, which includes both the Commission Bylaws and Fee Schedule, and appeared to make some recommended changes (most recently in 2019).
 However, these various draft documents were never formally adopted.
-These amendments and others are proposed for consideration, revision, and potential adoption (Attachment 1).
-The currently adopted fee schedule from 1986 has been inserted on the appropriate page of the Handbook.
+These amendments and others are proposed for potential adoption (Attachment 1).

 Amendments to the Mono LAFCO Bylaws requires a first reading, circulation to the Town, County, and special districts, and then adoption can occur at the second reading.
-Additional edits have been made since the Commission reviewed these policies in April, and therefore this is considered the first reading.
-The second reading can be held concurrently with the fee adoption public hearing (see below).
+The Commission reviewed these policies at the April 2022 meeting and the first formal reading occurred at the June 2022 meeting.
+Changes made at the June meeting are highlighted in yellow.